*We’ll PRICE-MATCH any comparable Rapid Opiate Detox Center

 What is Vivitrol®?

-Vivitrol® is a registered brand name of a substance known as naltrexone.
-Once you have completed the rapid opiate detoxification process, you will be strongly advised to continue with the administration of the FDA Approved Vivitrol® injection.
-Please understand that Vivitrol® alone cannot remove your dependency on opiates.
-The use of Vivitrol® is only recommended for people who have completed the opiate detoxification process.
+Vivitrol® is a registered brand name of a substance known as Naltrexone.
+Once you have completed the rapid opiate detoxification process, you will be strongly advised to continue with the administration of either of these FDA Approved medications — the Naltrexone daily oral tablet, or the monthly Vivitrol® injection.
+Please understand that Vivitrol® (and Naltrexone) alone cannot remove your dependency on opiates.
+The use of these medications is only recommended for people who have completed the opiate detoxification process.

 Vivitrol® is administered as an injection into the muscle.
 The effects of Vivitrol® will begin only thirty minutes after the first administration.
 Over the next few weeks and months – as long as you keep up the administration of Vivitrol® – you will find that your desire for opiates will grow weaker and weaker until it disappears altogether.